necto/pcml/prj1/classification-notes.md

  - optimal lambda value is 0.2656, giving the cross-validation test error: 0.0964 ; and the untouched test error: 0.1311 :(
 4) Trying to shrink the set of features.
 Ran cross-validation, trying to fit data without each single feature.
 The feature #18 (counting from the 'ones' column) promises 0.0954 cross-validation mean error.
 Unfortunately, applying linear regression wieht the feature #18 deleted to the untouched data gives 0.1178 mispredicaiton fraction.
 5) Tried add features in the power of 2,3,4,5,6,7,8 (see generalized myPoly), The best rezult is achieved without this transformation.
+6) Checked real polynoms of the second degree: cross-validation test error: 0.0210.
+But the fresh test misprediction ratio is again much worse: 0.1578.
+It seems that the bias is not gone yet :(